-Rear Door Security Locks
+Rear-Door Child Security Locks

-Your Buick is equipped with rear door security locks that help prevent passengers from opening the rear doors of your vehicle from the inside.
+Your vehicle is equipped with rear-door child security locks that help prevent passengers from opening the rear doors of your vehicle from the inside.
 To use one of these locks:

-- Open one of the rear doors. - On the inside of the rear door will be a lock.
+- 1. Open one of the rear doors. - On the inside of the rear door will be a lock.
 Insert your key into this lock and rotate it upward.
-This will engage the safety lock. - Close the door. - Do the same thing to the other rear door lock.
+This will engage the safety lock.
+To disengage the feature, rotate the lock downward. - Close the door. - 4.
+Do the same thing to the other rear door lock.